W-symmetry, topological vertex and affine Yangian: Representations of

 The points whose $x_j$ coordinates differ by a multiple of $(1,1,1)$ are identified in the tiling picture.

-Now it is clear why the residue formulas (\ref{efres1}) and (\ref{efres2}) require the simple pole in order to add or remove a box - the basic move (\ref{trimove}) only affects the three faces around a trivalent vertex and these are the only places where $e_j$ and $f_j$ can act.
+Now it is clear why the residue formulas (\ref{efres1}) and (\ref{efres2}) require a simple pole at position where we can add or remove a box: the basic move (\ref{trimove}) only affects the three faces around a trivalent vertex (simple pole) and these are the only places where $e_j$ and $f_j$ can act.